damian-lis/Talk-to-Gisapia-and-the-Others/README.md

         },
       ],
     })
-}

     handleBackIconClick() {
       this.memory.restart()
       this.memory.playFallDownAudio()
       this.memory.playClickAudio()
       this.selectCharUI.removeCharButtonsActive()
       this.selectCharUI.toggleReadyStartCharTalkingBtn(toggleValue.off)
       this.messengerInterface.toggleActivePanel(toggleValue.off)
       this.selectCharUI.move({
         type: animationSettings.selectCharUI.fromBottomShow,
       })
       this.container.move({
         type: animationSettings.messenger.backToTheTop,
       })
       this.toggleShowBackIcon(toggleValue.off)
     }
 ```

-As we can see above, the logic of the handleBackIconClick function is mainly based on restoring the initial settings of various objects (due to the simple methods occurring in this function, I will not describe them in detail)
+As we can see above, the handleBackIconClick method calls on the event of a click on the this.backIcon element and this method mainly based on restoring the initial settings of various objects (due to the simple methods occurring in this method, I will not describe them in detail)

 <br/>
 <br/>

 ### 3.2.12.
 Opportunity to talk again with characters

-After the whole conversation with a given character, we have the opportunity to talk to any character again.
+After the whole conversation with a choosen character, we have the opportunity to talk to any character again.

 <br/>